 This option lets you run an Ant script and target that you have provided.
-For information on using this feature, see the section Generate Output: Selected Target Option.
+For information on using this feature, see the section Generate Output: Selected Target Option (OT 1.x only).

 Additional options are available for use with either Generate Output build option.